“Too many people spend money they haven’t earned, to buy things they don’t want, to impress people they don’t like.” –Will Rogers

 Houses were about half the size they are now, with bedrooms barely big enough to swing a cat.
 Not that we swung cats.
 They didn’t used to build McMansions with great rooms, media rooms, or kitchens big enough for ballroom dancing.
 Your mortgage is going to be much lower with half the house to pay off.

 With a smaller house you’d lower your heating bill.
-Your summer cooling bill would be next to nothing because air conditioning was something of a minor luxury.
+Your summer cooling bill would be next to nothing because air conditioning was something of a minor luxury back then.
 Window fans and sweating were our cooling methods.
 Along the same lines your clothes drying bill would also be close to zero as there’d be no dryer.
 Clothes were line dried, outdoors in warm weather, indoors in cold.
+We were all “greener” back then without knowing it.

 You’d have a single TV set (b&w, no remote) on which you’d watch broadcast programs.
+All for free.
 No monthly cable or satellite bill.
 No VCR or DVD player and no video games either.
-Sports were played outdoors, not on the couch.
+Sports were played outdoors with balls, bats, gloves, and whatnot, not on the couch with a joystick.

 You wouldn’t spend a penny on a personal computer, software, and high-speed internet access.
 None of it existed.
 Your phone would be a no-frills land line hung on a wall.
-Somehow we managed without cell phones.
+Somehow we managed to stay in touch and find our way without cell phones.
 There’d be a single hi-fi unit.
 Your only portable music would be a transistor AM radio.
 Or you could hum.

 You didn’t spend money on a microwave and food processor, they didn’t exist.
-Though maybe you had a toaster oven and a Veg-o-matic.
-You’d have basic appliances, not stainless steel fridges with ice makers nor a professional grade cooktop range.
-Dishwashers were manually operated, consisting of a drying rack, a sink of soapy water, a sponge and steel wool.
+Though, if you were gadget happy, maybe you had a toaster oven and a Veg-o-matic.
+You’d have basic appliances, not stainless steel fridges with ice makers nor a professional grade cooktop range, which won’t improve your cooking anyway.
+Dishwashers were manually operated, consisting of a sink of soapy water, a sponge, steel wool, and a drying rack.
+None of these things had microchips or needed programming, they were all dumb appliances.
+So the user had to be smart.
+Not to say we necessarily were.

 Wardrobes would be about half the size.
 Dress clothes for the kids would often be hand-me-downs.
 Do people now-a-days even know what those are?
+Only sailors and bikers wasted money on tattoos.
 You certainly wouldn’t spend the price of a new television for a pair of “gym shoes.”
-You’d’ve chosen between white canvas sneakers or black canvas sneakers.
+You’d’ve chosen between plain black canvas sneakers or plainer white canvas sneakers.
+Personal trainer?
+Nah, Jack LaLane on TV.

 Lawn service, riding mower, snow blower, leaf blower?
 Nope, you’d do the work yourself with a push mower, snow shovel, and rake.
 Or the kids would as part of their chores.
 Snowmobile, jet-ski, ATV?
 Nope, nope, nope.
 Family cruise vacation?
-Nope, camping trip.
+No siree Bob, camping trip.
+With a mobile home?
+Afraid not, tent.

 Get the picture?
 These days we just can’t seem to live without a whole bunch of stuff we used to live without.
-Maybe your income doesn’t seem to go as far as it used to because it has farther to go.
+Maybe our incomes don’t seem to go as far as they used to because they have farther to go.
 The goalposts have been moved in the last fifty years.
 Both literally and figuratively.
 In 1963 NFL goalposts were on the goal line and not at the back of the endzone.

 According to MIT, “An average worker needs to work a mere eleven hours per week to produce as much as one working forty hours per week in 1950.”
-Middle-class folks in the 50s weren’t exactly living in shacks and eating gruel.
+Middle class folks in the 50s weren’t exactly living in shacks and eating gruel.
 We could easily be saving half our income every year.
 Where does the money go?
-I think we’ve answered that above.
+I think I’ve answered that above.

-Today one income probably could easily support a middle-class lifestyle.
+Today one income could easily support a middle class lifestyle.
 Of 1963.
 That’s progress for you.
 Though I seem to recall progress promised to give us more leisure time, not less.
-But that was then.
-Instead we bought lots more stuff.
-And got storage units to warehouse it all.
+It would have, only instead we we bought lots more stuff we really could do without.
+And now pay for storage units to warehouse it all.

 © Terry Colon, 2013